shanky999/TDS_Project1/README.md

 ### Run on colab

    1. Open the "GithubAPI_datascraper.ipynb"(https://colab.research.google.com) in Google Colab.
-Replace `<Colab-Notebook-URL>` with the actual link to your notebook.
    2. Replace with your personal GitHub API token in the notebook to authenticate your requests.
    3. Run each cell to scrape the data and save the outputs (`users.csv` and `repositories.csv`) to your Google Drive or download them directly.